devadhathanc/Projekt-crdi/README.md

 The contents of the program contain,

-> Window for storing client details (Customer details and room types) in a MySql database (have a datbase named "bookings_management" or change the Database connection accordingly)
+> Window for storing client details (Customer details and room types) in a MySql database named "cs_projekt" under the table "bookments"
 > Window for displaying the foods available

 > Window for Payments (The room charges and food charges will be displayed )